progit/progit/de/01-introduction/01-chapter1.markdown

 2. You stage the files, adding snapshots of them to your staging area.
 3. You do a commit, which takes the files as they are in the staging area and stores that snapshot permanently to your Git directory.-->

-1. Du bearbeitest Dateien in deinem Arbeitsverzeichnis.
+1. Du bearbeitest Dateien in Deinem Arbeitsverzeichnis.
 2. Du markierst Dateien für den nächsten Commit, indem Du Snapshots zur Staging Area hinzufügst.
 3. Du legst den Commit an, wodurch die in der Staging Area vorgemerkten Snapshots dauerhaft im Git Verzeichnis (d.h. der lokalen Datenbank) gespeichert werden.